+We gather insights from a massive amount of sources and leverage data in five main ways:

+- Generating revenue

+- Remarketing/retargeting users

+- Developing new products

+- Developing new brands

+- Training our machines

+We believe our consumer tech platform enables us to collect substantially more data than others in our space, which creates a flywheel that continuously improves and drives the business.

+Our Proprietary Tech Products Change the Way Consumers Shop for Beauty Online

+We are a technology company at our core and have created a purpose-built platform for the beauty and wellness industry to scale our digitally native brand portfolio.
+Our platform delivers the future of beauty and wellness to consumers by addressing the complex demands they face when buying online.
+Our core technology products should and will serve multiple brands:

-- PowerMatch / SpoiledBrain.
+PowerMatch / SpoiledBrain

 Our proprietary algorithms and machine learning models match customers with accurate complexion and beauty products.
-Using artificial intelligence, or AI, PowerMatch and SpoiledBrain help users identify the correct products, formulations, and shades, reducing the risk of incorrect selection and eliminating the need to physically try on products in-store.
-We use many real-time predictions drawn from our pool of user data and are constantly improving our models to increase accuracy and conversion. - Computer Vision.
+Using artificial intelligence, PowerMatch and SpoiledBrain help users identify the correct products, formulations, and shades, reducing the risk of incorrect selection and eliminating the need to physically try on products in-store.
+We use many real-time predictions drawn from our pool of user data and are constantly improving our models to increase accuracy and conversion.

+Computer Vision

 Patented software technology allows existing smartphone cameras to provide hyperspectral information, which until now could only be obtained using expensive, dedicated, and complex hyperspectral cameras that cost \$20,000 or more.
 Our hyperspectral vision technology can detect 31 wavelengths that are invisible to the human eye.
 By applying unique, physics-based AI technology to recover and interpret this hyperspectral information, we can analyze skin and hair features, detect facial blood flows, monitor heart-rate, and create melanin and hemoglobin maps.

-We believe this imaging technology will allow us to rapidly expand our product capabilities with a lower amount of data needed for our machine learning models, such as more personalized products and brands in categories that traditionally require in-person diagnostics. - Kenzza.
+We believe this hyperspectral imaging technology will allow us to rapidly expand our product capabilities with a lower amount of data needed for our machine learning models, such as more personalized products and brands in categories that traditionally require in-person diagnostics.

+We acquired our hyperspectral vision technology in July 2021 through the purchase of all outstanding shares of Voyage81 Ltd. ("Voyage81"), for approximately \$20.2 million in cash and approximately \$12.3 million in Redeemable A shares.
+For more information see Note 13 to our consolidated financial statements included elsewhere in this prospectus.

+Kenzza

 We believe we own the largest collection of on-demand bespoke beauty media content in the world, created by our incredible global network of beauty and wellness content creators.
-Through thousands of videos available for streaming.
-Kenzza, our proprietary and patented platform, brings video-on-demand content and experiences that change the way users buy beauty online.
+Through thousands of videos available for streaming, Kenzza, our proprietary and patented platform, brings video-on-demand content and experiences that change the way users buy beauty online.
 Instead of showing more products, we are providing content and education.
 This unparalleled education engine leads to high user confidence and therefore lower friction, which drives scale and profitability.
+The technology supports features that we believe matter to our users, including custom video navigation and product tagging, to deliver a content experience not possible on other platforms like YouTube or Instagram.
+Further, our custom-built digital media platform allows us to scale content easily across a wide range of creators and geographies.
 Kenzza is an important part of our international and new category expansion strategy as we launch with a full library of content from local creators in local languages to deliver an authentic and supportive experience for our users.